GreengageDB/greengage/README.md

 ### Changes applicable to upstream PostgreSQL

-If the change you're working on touches functionality that is common between PostgreSQL and Greenplum, you may be asked to forward-port it to PostgreSQL.
+If the change you're working on touches functionality that is common between PostgreSQL and Greengage, you may be asked to forward-port it to PostgreSQL.
 This is not only so that we keep reducing the delta between the two projects, but also so that any change that is relevant to PostgreSQL can benefit from a much broader review of the upstream PostgreSQL community.
 In general, it is a good idea to keep both code bases handy so